jclark/rpi-cm4-ptp-guide/fedora.md

 Fedora added support for the Raspberry Pi 4 (including the CM4) with release 37.
 At the time of writing (September 2023) the current version is release 38.
 It's considerably less mature than Raspberry Pi OS, which is the offical OS for the Raspberry Pi.

-Fedora has some advantages, which mean that is has the potential in the future to be a better approach than Raspberry Pi OS.
+Fedora has some advantages, which I think give it the potential in the future to be a better platform than Raspberry Pi OS.

 * Fedora has a strong [upstream focus](https://docs.fedoraproject.org/en-US/package-maintainers/Staying_Close_to_Upstream_Projects/), particularly for the kernel.
 * RedHat has strong expertise PTP and NTP.
 In particular, the maintainer of [chrony](https://chrony-project.org/) (an NTP server) works for RedHat, so Fedora always has the latest version of chrony.
 * Fedora includes [Cockpit](https://cockpit-project.org/), which is a very nice web interface for server administration.
-* Fedora has an IoT variant; this provides a [non-traditional immutable approach](https://docs.fedoraproject.org/en-US/iot/) to an OS, which could be a more robust approach for using a CM4 is being used as a PTP or NTP appliance (I haven't tried this yet).
+* Fedora has an IoT variant; this provides a [non-traditional immutable approach](https://docs.fedoraproject.org/en-US/iot/) to an OS, which could be a more robust approach when a CM4 is being used as a PTP or NTP appliance (although I haven't tried this yet).

 Fedora currently has some disadvantages compared to Raspberry Pi OS